Am-I-Going-On-Holiday/CovidDashboardScraper/README.md

 `getHospitalAdmissions7DaysIncDec()` - Returns the increase/decrease in COVID-19 related hospital admissions over the last 7 days

 `getHospitalAdmissions7DaysIncDecPercentage()` - Returns the increase/decrease in COVID-19 related hospital admissions over the last 7 days as a percentage

+`getDailyHopsitalOccupiedMVBeds()` - Returns the number of occupied mechanical ventilator beds in the last 24 hours

 **Dashboard Misc.**